CERN Technical Student Programme 2025 in Switzerland | Fully Funded

 Quick Overview of CERN Technical Student Programme 2025

-• Host Institution: CERN (European Organization for Nuclear Research)
+• Host Organization: CERN, European Organization for Nuclear Research

-• Programs: Applied Physics, Electrical/Electronics Engineering, Mechanical Engineering, IT, Robotics, Civil Engineering, Material Science
+• Programs: Applied Physics, Electrical/Electronics Engineering, Material & Surface Science, Mechanical Engineering, IT, Mathematics & Robotics, General/Civil Engineering

-• Eligibility: Nationals of CERN Member or Associate Member States, pursuing a Bachelor’s or Master’s degree in a relevant technical field
+• Eligibility: Nationals of CERN Member or Associate Member States, enrolled in undergraduate studies with at least 18 months completed

 Perks of Technical Internships at CERN